iandriver/scicast/docs/index.md

   *Example:*
   ![log2_dist](vignette_scicast_analysis/distribution_log2_genes_plot.png)
 **4. "log2_matrix_after_filtering.txt" and "count_matrix_after_filtering.txt" - sample-gene matrix files after filtering.**
   log2 matrix and non-log2 matrix of samples and genes after filter.
+These are useful as reference (the exact dataset used in the analysis).
 **5. "all_cells_TruncatedSVD.png" -PCA plot PC1 vs PC2 of cells and gene component loading.**
   scicast uses single variable decomposition (SVD) to plot the PCA of both samples/cells and the gene loadings.
+Cell labels can be added with -annotate_cell_pca flag or checking the annotate cell pca box in the GUI.
+The labeled genes in the gene loading PCA can be restricted by providing a list of gene labels to the -annotate_gene_subset flag or in the GUI.
   *Example:*
   ![PCA(SVD)](vignette_scicast_analysis/all_cells_TruncatedSVD.png)
 **6. "all_cells_TSNE.png" -TSNE diminsional reduction cell and gene loading plots.**
   scicast will also run TSNE, if the data variability extends past PC2 (very different cell types, mitosis, death, etc.) TSNE will yeild better results than PCA(SVD).
 In this example TSNE does a poor job.
 SVD(PCA) is used for kmeans clustering in later steps.
   *Example:*
   ![TSNE](vignette_scicast_analysis/all_cells_TSNE.png)
 **7. "Group0_kmeans_4_clusters.png" -silhouette plot and kmeans clusters for 4 groups.**